 “… during party season, every meal counts towards keeping you healthy.”

-Now let’s get real; there are a few precautions you should take on the big night, particularly if you’re new to partying.
+Now, let’s get real; you should take a few precautions on the big night, particularly if you’re new to partying.
 While drinking in clubs and pubs, always keep your drink within reach.
 Drink spiking (lacing a drink with another substance, such as GHB) can happen if your glass is unattended.
-Be cautious if you’re offered drinks from someone you don’t know, and remember it is okay to refuse politely.
-Should you feel unwell at any time, alert the venue and seek medical care if required.
+Be cautious if you’re offered drinks from someone you don’t know, and remember, it is okay to refuse politely.
+If you feel unwell, alert the venue and seek medical care if required.

-For more information on partying safely and the effects of alcohol and other drugs, visit Touchbase and Pivot Point.
-These resources are produced specifically for the LGBT community.
+For more information on partying safely and the effects of alcohol and other drugs, visit Touchbase and Pivot Point — online resources produced specifically for the LGBT community.

 5. Stay hydrated